-I remember when I was a kid, my parents used to set time and date where we had to gather in the living room and play board games.
+I remember when I was a kid, my parents used to set time and date where we had to gather in the living room and play Rummy.
 There were no internet and video games back then so we had not so much to choose from.
 Still, it was fun.
 And those fond memories made me appreciate childhood and the value of spending quality time with family.
 Those times are just memories today.
 Sad to say, fewer and fewer families hardly play board games anymore.
 With all the technologies and individual activities each family member can do, a family gathering just to play a board game is really hard to come by.
 So if the opportunity knocks and you really want to tie your family together, board games are still the best way to do it.

 Planning for a family board game night is not a very hard thing to do.
 But if you don’t know where to start, read on…